Skip to main content

 The flow today

-1. Capture business rules in instructions.md
+1. Capture business rules in knowledge/rules/

 ## Business rules